+I used this basic cookie recipe.
 I typically have a batch of this dough in the freezer and add in random odds ‘n ends when I’m in a cookie mood.
+My only mood.

-If there is one way you’re going to break the rules and a trash up a cookie, it’s this way.
+If there is one way you’re going to break the rules with a cookie, it’s this way.

 Sweet & Salty Potato Chip Toffee Cookies